#106, 175 Chestermere Station Way - Chestermere, Alberta, T1X 0A4 | (403) 235-6208

 If your periodontitis isn't in the advanced stages, then treatment may involve less invasive procedures, including:

-• Scaling - Scaling removes tartar and bacteria from your tooth surfaces and beneath your gums.
+Scaling removes tartar and bacteria from your tooth surfaces and beneath your gums.
 It may be performed using instruments or an ultrasonic device.

-• Root planing - Root planing smoothes the root surfaces, discouraging the further buildup of tartar and bacterial endotoxin.
+Root planing smoothes the root surfaces, discouraging the further buildup of tartar and bacterial endotoxin.

-• Antibiotics - Your Lifepath Wellness Dental Dentist may recommend using topical or oral antibiotics to help control bacterial infection.
+Your Lifepath Wellness Dental Dentist may recommend using topical or oral antibiotics to help control bacterial infection.
 Topical antibiotics can include antibiotic mouth rinses or the insertion of gels containing antibiotics into the space between your teeth and gums or directly into the pockets after a deep cleaning.
 The use of oral antibiotics may be necessary to eliminate infection-causing bacteria.

 If you think you are experiencing Periodontal Disease, contact us today to book an appointment.
 We look forward to answering your dental questions and to helping you and your family with all of your dental health needs.

-Call us at (403) 235-6208 to book your
+Call us at (403) 235-6208 to book your Periodontal Dentistry appointment with us today!